Convex clustering via $\ell_1$ fusion penalization: Acknowledgement

 The number of clusters estimate by \cite{fang2012selection} involves drawing $2$ bootstrap samples from the data several times.
 For each of these bootstrap sample pairs and for each value of $k$, a global clustering instability measure \citep{wang-10}, which reflects the distance between clusterings in paired samples, is computed.
 The number of clusters estimate minimizes the clustering instability aggregated over the bootstrap samples.

 In Tables~\ref{table3-1}, \ref{table3-1-a} and \ref{table3-2} we report the performance of the aforementioned seven number of clusters estimation approaches (all except for the BMT and Jump), across the six simulation experiments, for the following clustering algorithms: \begin{itemize} \item Ward's algorithm \citep{ward1963hierarchical}, which was implemented through the \texttt{NbCLust} package. \item Centroid-based clustering algorithm \citep{Kaufman-09}. \item PAM (Partitioning Around Medoids,) which is the most common realization of $k$-medoid clustering algorithm \citep{kaufman1990partitioning}.
 It uses a greedy search, which may not find the optimum solution but is faster than exhaustive search. \item CLARA (Clustering LARge Applications) algorithm of \citet{kaufman1986clustering}, which extends the $k$-medoids approach for large sample sizes.
 It first conducts a down-sampling and then clusters the down-sampled observations.
 Thereafter, it assigns all objects in the dataset to the clusters that were formed. \item GMM-merge, which conducts clustering by merging Gaussian mixture components from an initial mclust clustering \citep{hennig2010methods}.
 The mixture components are merged in a hierarchical fashion.
 The merging criterion is computed for all pairs of current clusters and the two clusters with the extremal criterion value are merged.
 Then, criterion values are recomputed for the merged cluster and the merging process is continued up to the length dictated by number of clusters selection methods. \item GMM-BIC, which is based on \citet{fraley2002model}.
-It fits a parameterized Gaussian mixture models by EM algorithm which is initialized by model-based hierarchical clustering. \end{itemize}
+It fits a parameterized Gaussian mixture models by EM algorithm which is initialized by model-based hierarchical clustering. \end{itemize} Not all the above clustering algorithms were compatible with all of the number of clusters methods that we consider.
+Some of the combinations returned frequent computational errors due to non-convergence and related issues.
+We restricted ourselves to those pairs which were implementable in all our simulation set-ups.
+Also, as most of these clustering algorithms were very computationally expensive, we could not conduct $100$ repetitions of the simulation scenarios as we had done for Table~\ref{table3} in the main paper with the much faster $k$-means algorithm.
+We limited ourselves to~$20$ independent trails here, and most of the performance patterns were clearly visible by then.
+Figure~\ref{fig-table3}, provided in this subsection, contains the plots of the densities used in our numerical experiments.
+In the second sub-plot of the top row we have the true population densities for the second, third and fourth simulation set-ups.
+In red, black and blue we have mixture of normals, $t$ and double-exponential densities, respectively.
+Bootstrap stability with CLARA or with the GMM-merge algorithm and Prediction Strength with CLARA produced performances that are similar to those seen with the $k$-means clustering algorithm.
+The other combinations were not as effective.